Subscribers API

 Filter by date range:

-Filter by tags (AND logic - subscribers with ALL of these tags):
+Filter by tags (subscribers with ALL specified tags):

 GET /api/v1/subscribers.json?tags[]=premium&tags[]=newsletter